 Libya battles escalate as coronavirus arrives in country

-Pro-GNA forces launched attacks on several fronts on Wednesday against the LNA, including at al-Watiya airbase, 125 km (80 miles) west of Tripoli, the closest such facility to the capital in LNA hands.
-"In response to the heaviest bombardments Tripoli has seen, we launched a series of counter attacks against Haftar," said Mohamed Geblawi, spokesman for the Libyan Ministry of Foreign Affairs in a statement.
+Pro-GNA forces attacked al-Watiya airbase, 125 km (80 miles) west of Tripoli and the closest such facility to the capital in LNA hands, early on Wednesday, leading to intense clashes.
+"In response to the heaviest bombardments Tripoli has seen, we launched a series of counter attacks against Haftar," Mohamed Geblawi, spokesman for the Libyan Ministry of Foreign Affairs, said in a statement.

 "Libyans have suffered for years under this brutal conflict, and now they face yet another threat to their health and wellbeing," said Elizabeth Hoff, the World Health Organisation representative in Libya.
 U.N.
 Secretary General Antonio Guterres had called for a complete ceasefire in conflicts around the world as governments and local authorities struggle with a pandemic that has spread to most countries.